Praying in the morning is a Biblical practice.

 Consider these top 5 reasons and make a change.
 Keep in your heart these 5 mind-blowing reasons for praying in the morning, because when you adopt this habit it will immediately change your life.
 God bless you!

-Commit to our God the very first hours of your day by praying in the morning and just watch while He opens up the floodgates of Heaven in your life.
+Commit to our God the very first hours of your day by praying in the morning.
 God bless you greatly!